looker-open-source/actions/src/actions/airtable/README.md

 4. Navigate to authentication and copy the Base

-5. Enable Airtable in your looker Administration page for integrations (/admin/actions).
+5. Enable Airtable in your looker Administration page for actions (/admin/actions).